MicrosoftDocs/win32/desktop-src/ProjFS/file-system-operation-notifications.md

 ProjFS sends the notifications in the following list before the associated file system operation takes place.
 If the provider returns a failure code from the **PRJ_NOTIFICATION_CB** callback, the file system operation will fail and return the failure code the provider specified.

 * PRJ_NOTIFICATION_PRE_DELETE - The file is about to be deleted.
   * A provider must return HRESULT_FROM_NT(STATUS_CANNOT_DELETE) to ensure that the file system correctly fails the delete operation.
+To access NTSTATUS definitions, #include ntstatus.h.
+Note that you must #define UMDF_USING_NTSTATUS before #include'ing windows.h to prevent macro redefinition conflicts.
 * PRJ_NOTIFICATION_PRE_RENAME - The file is about to be renamed.
 * PRJ_NOTIFICATION_PRE_SET_HARDLINK - A hard link is about to be created for the file.
 * PRJ_NOTIFICATION_FILE_PRE_CONVERT_TO_FULL - A file is about to be expanded from a placeholder to a full file, which indicates its contents are likely to be modified.